Transfer a NEM registration

 Under National Electricity Rules clause 2.9A, a Registered Participant (transferor) can apply to AEMO to transfer its registration in a particular category to another person (transferee).
 The transferee must establish that it meets all the eligibility criteria for registration in that category

-If there is no intermediary relationship involved, and if there is no material change to the way the underlying facilities are classified, the transferee and the transferor must each complete the forms and provide the additional documentation indicated below.
+If there is no material change to the way the underlying facilities are classified, the transferee and the transferor must each complete the forms and provide the additional documentation indicated below.

 If this is not the case, the transfer may need to be treated as a new application for registration.
 Please contact AEMO to discuss your requirements in this situation.